CodeforAustralia/council-emissions-calculator/.github/ISSUE_TEMPLATE/cm---issue-template.md

 I'm submitting a bug report.

 ## What is the current behaviour?
 > Explain what the issue is including screenshots and/or links.

-## Please provide the steps to reproduce and if possible a minimal demo of the problem
-> What did you do to get this issue?
+What did you do to get this issue?

 ## What is the expected behaviour?
 > What is supposed to happen when the bug is fixed?

+## Do you know what cause the issue?
+If yes, can you list or briefly explain.
+> Explain the cause of the issue

 ## Solution (or options to fix the bug)